Lambros Kamperidis on the island of Aigina, Greece.

 - The Monasteries of Sozopolis, XIV–XVII Centuries

 - The Marriage of Heaven and Earth (in Greek), an interpretation of Zissimos Lorenzatos's understanding of William Blake and his translation of 'The Marriage of Heaven and Hell'

 - Give me this Stranger (in Greek), a personal account of the Greek experience of estrangement and exile through the understanding of the meaning of Diasporas, both Jewish and Greek

 - Original text (in Greek), with translation and commentary (in French), of Traité des Devoirs [Treatise on Duties] by Nicolas Mavrocordatos, which was first published in 1719.
 This first volume deals with the history of 'duties' and Mavrocardatos's place in Romanian history.
 The second volume, forthcoming, is an annotated translation in French of the original work

 - The Boundless Garden: Selected Short Stories Volume I, contains translations of sixteen stories by Alexandros Papadiamandis, co-edited and with an introduction by Lambros Kamperidis

-- The Murderess: A Social Tale, co-edited and with an introduction by Lambros Kamperidis.
+- The Murderess: A Social Tale, by Alexandros Papadiamandis, co-edited and with an introduction by Lambros Kamperidis.